What are condoms?

 Where you can get condoms

-If you are over 21, you can get free condoms from your GP or Practice Nurse, or from any Sexual Health Clinic.
+You can access free condoms from your GP, Practice Nurse or from any Sexual Health Clinic.